openownership/openownership.beta/_posts/2017-05-23-ukraine-becomes-the-first-country-to-integrate-with-openownership.markdown

 ---
 title: Ukraine to become the first country to integrate with OpenOwnership
 date: 2017-05-23 10:39:00 Z
-categories:
+tags:
 - the openownership pilot program
-tags:
 - ukraine
 - openownership register
 - pilot program